 How popular is the baby name Hortense in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Hortense and check out all the blog posts that mention the name Hortense.
+Plus, check out all the blog posts that mention the name Hortense.

 In 1872, The Burlington Free Press printed a story about a 98-year-old widow in Vermont who’d given birth to 23 children.

 Marie Abert was born in Quebec in 1773 and married her late husband, Francois Peppin, at the age of 17.
 They left Canada for Vermont in 1838.

 It was noticeable, in conversation with the old lady, that while her memory of the names and ages of her elder children was quite distinct, her recollection of the latter ones who have died grew indistinct, after the fifteenth or sixteenth, and the names of four she was unable to give us.